 The appeals process is a formal process with detailed procedures and important deadlines.
-To learn more about appeals, see Chapter 9.
+To learn more about appeals, refer to Chapter 9.

-- If you want to make an appeal about getting paid back for a health care service, go to page 161. - If you want to make an appeal about getting paid back for a drug, go to page 166.
+- If you want to make an appeal about getting paid back for a health care service, go to page 161. - If you want to make an appeal about getting paid back for a drug, go to page 168.